 Second phase remedial work

-Once the installation phase is complete (by spring 2019) engineers will start a second phase of work to address the small number of residents’ comments about operational issues.
+Following the successful completion of the LED Replacement Scheme in March 2019, engineers have started a second phase of works to address the small number of residents’ comments about operational issues.

 Local wildlife habitats